Calendar Girls: Cast

-The film's fellow calendar girls include Georgie Glen, Angela Curran, Rosalind March, Lesley Staples and Janet Howd as Kathy, May, Truday, Julia and Jenny respectively.
-Calendar Girls also cast Graham Crowden as Jessie's husband Richard, Belinda Everett as Cora's daughter Maya, Marc Pickering as Jem Harper's friend Gaz and Harriet Thorpe as WI president Brenda Mooney.
+The film's fellow calendar girls include Georgie Glen, Angela Curran, Rosalind March, Lesley Staples and Janet Howd as Kathy, May, Truday, Julia and Jenny, respectively.
+Calendar Girls also cast Graham Crowden as Jessie's husband, Richard; Belinda Everett as Cora's daughter, Maya; Marc Pickering as Jem Harper's friend, Gaz; and Harriet Thorpe as WI president Brenda Mooney.
 Gillian Wright appears as Eddie Reynoldson's lover, while John Sharian plays an American commercial director named Danny.
-In addition actors and actresses Richard Braine, Ted Robbins, Alison Pargeter, Angus Barnett, John Sparkes, Elizabeth Bennett, Christa Ackroyd, Matt Malloy, Patton Oswalt and John Fortune appear in short roles.
+In addition, actors and actresses Richard Braine, Ted Robbins, Alison Pargeter, Angus Barnett, John Sparkes, Elizabeth Bennett, Christa Ackroyd, Matt Malloy, Patton Oswalt and John Fortune appear in short roles.
 American television host Jay Leno appears as himself in the film during the ladies' visit to California; they also encounter the American heavy metal band Anthrax while relaxing by the pool.

 Production

 Inspiration

 The fundraising phenomenon of the Calendar Girls was inspired by the death of Angela Baker's husband John Richard Baker, an Assistant National Park Officer for the Yorkshire Dales National Park Authority, who died from non-Hodgkin's lymphoma, a form of blood cancer at the age of 54 in 1998.
-During his illness, Baker's friends began to raise money, initially with the aim of purchasing a sofa for the visitors' lounge in the hospital where John was treated.
+During his illness, Baker's friends began to raise money, with the aim of raising money for leukaemia research.
 Nothing could have prepared them for the way their original calendar took off.
-To date, they have raised over £3 million for Leukaemia & Lymphoma Research (now Blood Cancer UK), the UK's leading blood cancer charity.
+As at 2015, they have raised more than £3 million for Leukaemia & Lymphoma Research (now Blood Cancer UK), the UK's leading blood cancer charity.

 The photos for the 2000 Alternative WI Calendar, as it was named, were taken by Terry Logan, a former professional photographer who was married to one of the models.
 It was released on 12 April 1999 and became a runaway success, selling out in the first week.
 10,000 additional copies were printed, all of which were sold within three weeks.
 Nine months after its launch, the calendar had sold 88,000 copies.
-It then was adapted for a US version covering June 2000 – December 2001.
+It was then adapted for a US version covering June 2000 – December 2001.
 The ladies were invited to appear with Jay Leno and Rosie O'Donnell on their respective talk shows.
-That year the calendar sold 202,000 copies, with its proceeds being used to fund lymphoma and leukaemia research in new laboratories at the University of Leeds.
+That year, the calendar sold 202,000 copies, with its proceeds being used to fund lymphoma and leukaemia research in new laboratories at the University of Leeds.

-Since 2000, the Calendar Girls have produced calendars for 2004, 2005, 2007 and a recipe calendar for 2008 with their favourite Yorkshire recipes on the back of each month.
-Ten years on, they launched a 2010 calendar with a new set of full colour images and the aim of raising £2 million for Leukaemia & Lymphoma Research.
+Since 2000, the Calendar Girls have produced calendars for 2004, 2005 and 2007, and a recipe calendar for 2008 with their favourite Yorkshire recipes on the back of each month.
+In 2010, they launched a calendar with a new set of full colour images and the aim of raising £2 million for Leukaemia & Lymphoma Research.
 In addition, they have released a range of merchandise in aid of the charity throughout the years.